 Dalton is a very small borough located in the state of Pennsylvania.
-With a population of 1,275 people and just one neighborhood, Dalton is the 775th largest community in Pennsylvania.
-Dalton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 1,289 people and just one neighborhood, Dalton is the 775th largest community in Pennsylvania.
+Dalton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Dalton real estate is some of the most expensive in Pennsylvania, although Dalton house values don't compare to the most expensive real estate in the U.S.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Dalton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dalton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dalton is a borough of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Dalton who work in teaching (10.20%), management occupations (9.49%), and sales jobs (9.07%).

 Also of interest is that Dalton has more people living here who work in computers and math than 95% of the places in the US.